gtopcu/aws-templates/Serverless-SAM-template/_serverlessNotes.md

 - PutItem, UpdateItem, DeleteItem, GetItem, Query, Scan, BatchGetItems, BatchWriteItems, TransactWriteItems
 - LocalSecondaryIndexes (5 max per table):
     * Index is local to a partition key
     * Allows you to query items with the same partition key – specified with the query.
 All the items with a particular partition key in the table and the items in the corresponding local secondary index (together known as an item collection) are stored on the same partition.
-The total size of an item collection cannot exceed 10 GB.
+The total size of an item collection cannot exceed 10 GB
     * The partition key is the same as the table’s partition key.
 The sort key can be any scalar attribute.
     * Can only be created when a table is created and cannot be deleted
     * Supports eventual consistency and strong consistency
-    * Does not have its own provisioned throughput, uses tables'
+    * Uses table's provisioned throughput- so do not project all attributes also 10GB limit!
     * Queries can return attributes that are not projected into the index
 - GlobalSecondaryIndexes (20 max per table):
-    * Index is across all partition keys
+    * Index is across all partition keys.
+Same design principles apply as a regular table (hot partitions etc)
     * Allows you to query over the entire table, across all partitions
     * Can have a partition key and optional sort key that are different from the partition key and sort key of the original table
     * Key values do not need to be unique
     * Can be created when a table is created or can be added to an existing table and it can be deleted
     * Supports eventual consistency only
-    * Has its own provisioned throughput settings for read and write operations
+    * Has its own provisioned throughput settings for read and write operations -> Too high WCU will throttle the base table !
+But reads do not affect, so can be used for heavy reads/scans
     * Queries only return attributes that are projected into the index
 - On Prod:
+  * Enable DynamoDB control API operations using CloudTrail
+  * Log AWS error codes to CW logs
+  * Enable CW ContributorInsights & CW alarms based on DynamoDB metrics for throttling & monitoring & hot PKs
-  * Always use PIT recovery(any second within 35 days, no CUs) on prod
+  * Always use PIT recovery(any second within 35 days, no CUs used)
-  * on-Demand(almost instant, no CUs)
+  * on-Demand Backup(almost instant, for >35 days, no CUs used), Restore(up to 12 hours)
-  * DeletionProtection on prod
+  * Enable DeletionProtection for tables
 - on-Demand can scale x2 previous read/write peaks within 30 minutes
 - Provisioned can use auto-scaling, manages RCU/WCU separately both for table/GSIs based on CloudWatch metrics, can schedule
-- Enable CW ContributorInsights for throttling & monitoring & hot PKs
 - DynamoDB Streams(stays for 24 hours)
 - Global Tables(%99.999 SLA instead of %99.99), only eventually consistent if not writing to same region, need to handle all writes
 - 3,000 RCU and 1,000 WCU max per partition per table (max limit) - burst capacity preserved for up to 5mins
-- Avoid hot partitions, utilize write sharding, sparse indexes, STD, etc
 - Dynamo IA -> %60 cheaper on storage, %25 more expensive on reads & writes
 - TTL expiration(can be any attribute, must be epoch time, may take 1-2 days) - can also use Streams->Lambda->Firehose->S3
 - LeadingKeys IAM action on PKs for owner access
-- Partial failures: BatchGetItem(GetItem): Unprocessed Keys and BatchWriteItem(PutItem, DeleteItem): Unprocessed Items
+- Handle partial failures: BatchGetItem(GetItem): Unprocessed Keys and BatchWriteItem(PutItem, DeleteItem): Unprocessed Items
 - Utilize VPC endpoints, DAX(only in same VPC & write thru)
+- Design considerations: Avoid hot partitions, only use indexes if must, utilize write sharding, separate hot/cold tabbles, scatter/gather for large items, sparse indexes, STD, one-to-many(for many attributes), separate table for frequently used attributes(varied access pattern), optimistic locking(update ConditionExpression:versionNo=1) etc

 SQS:
 - 256KBs, 1-14 days storage, visibility timeout 30sec default - 12 hours max (set 6 x Lambda timeout)